nanograv/PINT/docs/installation.rst

 should be able to use it to create a virtualenv with all the same packages you used to have in your user directory.

-Bad ``conda`` setup
-'''''''''''''''''''

-Conda_ is a tool that attempts to create isolated environments, like a combination of virtualenv and ``pip``.
-It should make installing scientific software with lots of dependencies easy and reliable, and you should just be able to set up an appropriate ``conda`` environment and use the basic install instructions above.
-But it may not work.

-Specifically, for some reason the python 3 version of ``conda`` does not provide the ``gdbm`` module, which ``astropy`` needs to work on Linux.
-Good luck.

 .. _virtualenv: https://virtualenv.pypa.io/en/latest/
 .. _virtualenvwrapper: https://virtualenvwrapper.readthedocs.io/en/latest/